zhengz99/zhengz99.github.io/_pages/about.md

 ## 📰 News
 - 🎉 Honored to be selected as an ICLR 2025 Notable Reviewer!
 - 🎉 Two papers accepted at ACL 2025 Main.
-Congratulations to Junfeng!
+Congratulations to Junfeng and Rui Li!
 - 🎉 One paper accepted at IJCAI 2025.
 Congratulations to Yi Zhan!
 - 🎉 One paper accepted at ICLR 2024.
 Congratulations to Zirui!
 - 🎉 One paper accepted at WWW 2025.
 Congratulations to Weibo!